Graham Usher (bishop): Ordained ministry

 Usher was ordained in the Church of England as a deacon in 1996 and as a priest in 1997.
 He was then a curate at St Mary the Virgin, Nunthorpe, Middlesbrough, from 1996 to 1999.
-While serving his curacy, he was also worked with young offenders as a chaplain at HM Prison Northallerton.
+While serving his curacy, he also worked with young offenders as a chaplain at HM Prison Northallerton.
 He was Vicar of North Ormesby, Middlesbrough between 1999 and 2004.
 The area has deep social and economic needs and is in the top two percent of deprived areas in England.

-He was rector and lecturer of Hexham Abbey for ten years from 2004 to 2014.
+He was rector and lecturer at Hexham Abbey for ten years from 2004 to 2014.
 Hexham Abbey is a large parish church that can be described as cathedral-like.
 During his time as rector, the congregation grew and he supported the setting up of a food bank covering West Northumberland.
 He also reunited the abbey with its monastic buildings, the buildings having been separated during the Reformation, raising £3.2M to fully refurbish the building and create a stunning new cloister, refectory, conference and meeting rooms, and a state of the art exhibition about the Abbey's history.
 In 2009, he undertook a visit to Rome with the men and boys of the Hexham Abbey Choir.
 They had been invited to sing at a mass in St. Peter's Basilica, in celebration of the 1300th anniversary of the death of St Wilfrid.
 In addition to his parish duties, he was Area Dean of Hexham from 2006 to 2011.
 He was appointed an Honorary Canon of Kumasi in Ghana, the place of his early childhood, in 2007.